-The preparation of this document was coordinated by Karen Funkenbusch, Project Director, Farm and Ranch Stress Program, University of Missouri Extension.
+This document was developed by Karen Funkenbusch, Project Director and coordinated by Kathy Dothage, Co-Director, Farm and Ranch Stress Program, University of Missouri Extension.
 Special thanks to the Farm and Ranch Stress team who provide support and educate Missourians affected by stress, anxiety, and mental illness.

+Amber Allen

-Amber Allen Field Specialist in Human Development University of Missouri Extension
+Field Specialist in Human Development University of Missouri Extension